 Export blender objects as separate STL files

-The addon also helps if you have multiple objects in a single blend file, that have a relation to each other but you want to - for example - 3D print them separately from a number of individual STL meshes.
+The add-on also helps if you have multiple objects in a single blend file, which have a relation to each other, but which you want to - for example - 3D print separately from a number of individual STL meshes.

-Since we removed the obsolete older version of our addon we had a number of people asking about it and - due to popular demand - we have updated the addon to the current blender main version - just download via the link below and install it as you would any other blender addon.
-After installation you will find it under
+Since we removed the obsolete older version of our add-on, we have had a number of people asking about it and - due to popular demand - we have updated the add-on to the current blender main version - just download via the link below and install it as you would any other blender add-on.
+After installation, you will find it under

 File > Import-Export > Rheo STL.

 After downloading the zip file, open blender and navigate to

 Install, navigate to where you stored the downloaded zip file, select it and click the